louiz/biboumi/doc/biboumi.1.md

  able to use the ad-hoc commands that lets them configure their realname and username.

+`realname_from_jid`

+ If this option is set to “true”, the realname and username of each biboumi user will be extracted from their JID.
+The realname is their bare JID, and the username is the node-part of their JID.
+Note that if `realname_customization` is “true”, each user will still be able to customize their realname and username, this option just decides the default realname and username.

+ If this option is set to “false” (the default value), the realname and username of each user will be set to the nick they used to connect to the IRC server.

 `log_file`

   A filename into which logs are written.
 If none is provided, the logs are